jason-white/personal-site/content/journal/camera-scanning.md

 {{< figure src="https://res.cloudinary.com/dpmsynxig/image/upload/f_auto,q_auto:good/v1620001204/2021%20Posts/Camera%20Scanning/smart-shooter_loupe.png" alt="preview of film negative" caption="Loupe view in Smart Shooter / Screen capture" >}}

 Now it's just as easy as advancing the film and snapping a photo.
 With re-focusing and blowing air on each frame I'm looking at about 5-10 minutes to finish an entire roll.
 I could easily breeze through a roll in about two minutes if I'm being less careful.
-This is incredibly fast compared to a flat bed scanner or even a dedicated film scanner and the results are _stunning_.
+This is incredibly fast compared to a flat bed scanner or even a dedicated film scanner and the results are really good.
+Here's an image of the Biltmore Estate I took from across the lawn with a 90mm lens, followed by a 100% crop.

+{{< figure src="https://res.cloudinary.com/dpmsynxig/image/upload/f_auto,q_auto:good/v1634954853/2021%20Posts/2021-05-17/05-17_portra800_01-26-positive.jpg" alt="photograph of biltmore estate" caption="Kodak Portra 800 / Leica 90mm Tele-Elmarit" >}}

+{{< figure src="https://res.cloudinary.com/dpmsynxig/image/upload/f_auto,q_auto:good/v1634954328/2021%20Posts/Camera%20Scanning/Screen_Shot_2021-10-22_at_9.56.19_PM.png" alt="close up crop of biltmore estate" caption="100% crop of a dSLR scan" >}}

 The next post will go over my workflow in Lightroom.
 How I import, convert and organize my film negatives.
 I'll also go over current and future plans on backing files up as well.
 I didn't want to combine the two posts as this one is pretty long already.
 If you read through everything I hope this was helpful and you learned something.

+*Update*: Here's part two, <a href="/journal/lightroom-workflow/">my Lightroom Workflow</a> for editing my scans.